“Get out of debt today!”

 On the other hand, having an experienced negotiator on your side can help.
 “You call and try to negotiate a balance, and it’s like, ‘Get in line.’”
 A card company’s attitude may be, “Yeah, you and everybody else,” says Ken Clark, author of “The Complete Idiot’s Guide to Getting Out of Debt.”

-Myth No. 3: I have to pay upfront for debt settlement and the debt settlement company controls my money.
+Myth No. 3: I have to pay upfront for debt settlement and the settlement company controls my money.

 The truth: Not anymore.
-Debt settlement companies that market their services over the phone are banned from collecting advance fees from consumers before settling or reducing the consumers’ credit card or other unsecured debt, according to a Federal Trade Commission rule that took effect in October 2010.
+Debt settlement companies that market their services are banned from collecting advance fees from consumers before settling or reducing a consumer’s credit card or other unsecured debt, according to a Federal Trade Commission rule that took effect in October 2010.
 The rule also specifies that the consumers’ money set aside to pay debts be maintained in an account at an insured financial institution; that the consumer owns the funds and any interest accrued; that the debt settlement company does not own, control or have any affiliation with the company administering the account; and that the provider does not exchange any referral fees with the company administering the account, the FTC says.
-Also, the consumer can withdraw from the debt relief service at any time without penalty and receive all unearned provider fees and savings within seven business days.
+Also, consumers can withdraw from the debt relief service at any time without penalty and receive all unearned provider fees and savings within seven business days.

 Myth No. 4: Debt settlement won’t hurt my credit score.